redox-os/website/content/news/common-questions.md

 - Implementing a foreign function interface (FFI) (for example the relibc API)
 - Working with system calls directly (you should use `libredox`, `relibc` or Rust `libstd` library instead of `redox_syscall`)
-- Creating or managing processes and threads
 - Working with memory mapping and stack allocation
 - Working with hardware devices

 It is an important goal for Redox to minimize the amount of `unsafe` declared Rust code.
-If you want to use unsafe Rust code on Redox anywhere other than interfacing with system calls, ask for Jeremy Soller's approval before.

 Unsafe Rust still has most of the compiler verification and allows some safe Rust syntax usage, thus it is still more safe than C and C++.